iotaledger/trie.go/README.md

 ## trie.go
 Go library for implementations of tries (radix trees), state commitments and _proof of inclusion_ for large data sets.

 It implements a generic `256+ trie` for several particular commitment schemes.

+The trie update and proof retrieval operations are highly optimized via caching access to the database and buffering trie updates up until the tries ic _committed_ (recalculated).
+It saves a lot of DB interactions and a lot of cryptographic operations, such as hashing and curve arithmetics.

-The library supports variable sized keys and several optimization options:
+The library supports variable and fixed sized keys and several optimization options:
 * 256-ary trie is best for fixed-sized commitment models like `KZG (Kate`  and `verkle` tries
 * 16-ary (hexary) trie is similar to Patricia trees.
-It is close to optimal when it comes to hash-base commitment models
+It is close to optimal when it comes to hash-based commitment models
 * 2-ary (binary) trie gives the smallest proof size with hash-based commitment.
 However, much longer proof path and bytes-to-bits packing/unpacking overhead is significant
-* library also supports `key commitments` when key and value are equal.
-This makes it optimal for ledger-state commitments.
+* library also supports `key commitments`, a trie optimization when key and value are equal.
+This makes it optimal for ledger-state commitments, because in ledger state commitments the committed values are commitments itself (UTXO IDs or transaction ID) and the trie stores committed terminal value only once.

 The trie implementation has minimal dependencies on other projects.